CodeCrafterNoku/CodeCrafterNoku/README.md

 - 📫 How to reach me **nokubongangema8@gmail.com**

-- ⚡ Fun fact **I like to unwind by playing  video games—there’s something captivating about pixel art.**
+-- ⚡ Fun fact: I unwind with pixel art-inspired video games, appreciating the artistry in each frame!
+**

+- - 👨‍💻 All of my projects are available at [CodeCrafterNoku's GitHub](https://github.com/CodeCrafterNoku)

 <h3 align="left">Connect with me:</h3>
 <p align="left">